 And you might be thinking, “Well that’s animal abuse there are laws against that.”
 And you are slightly right, there are laws to prevent animal abuse, but they don’t apply to laboratory animals.
 Scientists are practically allowed to do anything to them for the sake of science.
 Sure, there is an ethics code, but it doesn’t really apply to animals.
 So, there are countless animals suffering when they don’t have to be.

 In the cosmetics industry there are over 7,000 ingredients already deemed safe for companies to formulate their products with.
 As they were already tested when the laws initially went in effect.
 And while the cosmetics industry is evolving, and new ingredients are being discovered and used in beauty products.
 As I already mentioned there are alternative methods to testing them that don’t involve animals.
 Animal testing has a long and dark history, but it should be just that.
 History.
 A thing of the past that we don’t have to use anymore.
 It’s cruel, barbaric, and ineffective.

 In the next post in this series, we’ll discuss what it takes for a brand to be cruelty-free and how to determine if a brand is cruelty free.
-In the meantime, feel free to check out my guide.
-And do research for yourself on this topic, it will make your blood boil or at least it does to mine.
+In the meantime, do research for yourself on this topic, it will make your blood boil or at least it does to mine.